But they that wait upon the Lord shall renew their strength;

 Catching up with a group of heavy-breathing climbers nevertheless, who were obviously ascending from Camp Muir, they pulled aside the trail to let me buzz past while one of them vomited.
 Feeling my oats that morning, there is nothing quite like the sight or smell of a glacier way early in the morning, the crevasses or the sound and cadence of your crampons against snow or ice as you blast up a glacier one or two-thousand feet at a time without stopping.
 It's all about balance; forget about the strength or endurance part.
 Then there is the thrill of death at your doorstep, should you make a single misstep anywhere along the way.
 Total commitment.

 Altogether, back in those days, there was something almost addicting about solo climbing to me.

-It's good to keep in mind that the farther out on a limb you go, the further you have to go to get back.
+It's always good to keep in mind I guess, that the farther out on a limb you go, the further you have to go to get back.

 Reaching the rocks of East Crater a few hours later, after jumping another series of huge crevasses along the way, a well-worn notch along the Crater wall led to the basin floor.
 The snow inside the crater was surprisingly firm for the first ten to fifteen feet, then I began to plunge in up to my knees with each step.
 It's called "post-holing" and it is pure misery wherever you are.
 Yet since obvious tracks led the rest of the way to the mountain's very tippy-top, success would be mine that day.
 At that point I was working and sweating too hard to cry.